michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 Bioinformatics is constantly improving with new advances in software in technology.
 A recent new software called TransRate was introduced as a software to assess the quality of a transcriptome assembly.
 You can read the published paper on it [here](http://genome.cshlp.org/content/early/2016/06/01/gr.196469.115).
 Otherwise, instructions on how to use and interpret it can be found on its [website](http://hibberdlab.com/transrate/index.html).

-TransRate is also on Sapelo, so you can find instructions on the GACRC wiki [here](https://wiki.gacrc.uga.edu/wiki/Transrate-Sapelo).
+TransRate is on Sapelo but not Zcluster, but you can find instructions for Sapelo on the GACRC wiki [here](https://wiki.gacrc.uga.edu/wiki/Transrate-Sapelo).
 The default shell script to run TransRate can be found below, but please see the TransRate manual to customize your results and explore what it can do/tell you.

 ```
 #!/bin/bash
-#PBS -N transrate
-#PBS -q batch
-#PBS -l nodes=1:ppn=4
-#PBS -l walltime=480:00:00

-cd $PBS_O_WORKDIR
-module load transrate/1.0.1
 time transrate --threads=4 --assembly=Trinity.fasta --output=raw-transrate
 ```
 <br>